wp-plugins/ceceppa-multilingua/readme.txt

 == Description ==

-I create Ceceppa Multilingua to let Wordpress have an easy to use interface for managing a fully multilingual web site.
+I created Ceceppa Multilingua to let Wordpress have an easy to use interface for managing a fully multilingual web site.
 With "Ceceppa Multilingua" you can write your posts and pages in multiple language.
 Here are some features:

 = Features =